skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``addr`` is the address of the routine or data block (or entry point thereof)
-* ``code`` is the ID of the disassembly that contains the routine or data block (if not given, the current disassembly is assumed; otherwise this must be an ID defined in an :ref:`otherCode` section of the ref file)
+* ``code`` is the ID of the disassembly that contains the routine or data block (if not given, the current disassembly is assumed; otherwise this must be either an ID defined in an :ref:`otherCode` section of the ref file, or ``main`` to identify the main disassembly)
 * ``#name`` is the named anchor of an item on the disassembly page
 * ``link text`` is the link text to use (default: ``addr``)